List of terrestrial exoplanet candidates for atmosphere detection

-The rocky exoplanets are thought to be abundant in the Milky Way, however their existence of atmosphere and their atmospheric composition are generally unknown.
-The existence of a stable atmosphere depends on several factors including total amount of radiation receive (which is related to the spectral type of host star), the surface gravity (related to mass and radius) and the orbital period.
+Rocky exoplanets are thought to be abundant in the Milky Way, however the existence and composition of their atmospheres are generally unknown.
+The existence of a stable atmosphere depends on several factors, including the total amount of radiation received (which is related to the spectral type of the host star), the surface gravity (related to mass and radius), and the orbital period.

-As of 2024, 55 Cancri e is the first and the only terrestrial exoplanet with verified atmospheric detection.
-Its atmosphere might have been re-generated by the magma ocean and is composed of either carbon monoxide (CO) or carbon dioxide (CO_{2}).
+In 2024, 55 Cancri Ae became the first terrestrial exoplanet to have its atmosphere detected.
+Its atmosphere might have been re-generated by a magma ocean, and is composed of either carbon monoxide (CO) or carbon dioxide (CO_{2}).
+(Note: A study suggested that its atmosphere contains phosphorus monoxide and carbon dioxide in nitrogen-gas background instead) Later studies found evidences of atmosphere for the sub-Earth planet L 98-59 b, the evaporating planet K2-22b, and the super-Earth planets TOI-561 b and HD 3167 b.